A formal language for cyclic operads: -syntax

-Let us examine the normal forms in relation with Vernon trees.
-By ``unrolling" the recursive definition, we generate the following list of commands in normal form that decompose the tree from the previous axample: Each of the commands records completely the free variables and corollas of this tree: free variables are those not bound with $\mu$ ($u,z,q,b,c$ and $d$), while underlined symbols correspond to the corollas ($g,f$ and $h$).
-The bound variables, i.e., variables involved in edges, i.e., here $x,a,y,p$, can also be recovered.
-For example, in the first command we get, $a,p$ explicitly bound by $\mu$ and $x,y$ implicitly bound by their replacement by a non-variable term.\\ More generally, the $\mu$-normal forms describe decompositions of Vernon trees of the following kind: pick a node $f$ (i.e., a corolla) of the tree, and then proceed recursively so in all the connected components of the graph resulting from the removal of $f$ .
-(We provide in 4.1 an algorithmic computation of these connected components).\\ Amusingly, one can show that if we instead decide to orient (MU1) the other way around, then the normal forms with respect to this other orientation are in one-to-one correspondence with the combinators of Section 1, and thus describe decompositions of Vernon trees of the following kind: pick an edge $e$ of the tree, and then proceed recursively so in the two connected components of the graph resulting from the removal of $e$.\\ These two extremes substantiate our informal explanation of the $\mu$-syntax as a mix of partial composition and simultaneous composition styles.
+In the next example, we examine the shape of normal forms in relation with unrooted trees. \begin{example} Let ${\EuScript T}$ be the unrooted tree from \textsc{Example} \ref{ex4}.
+Here is the list of commands in normal form that describe ${\EuScript T}$: Each of the commands records the free variables and corollas of ${\EuScript T}$: free variables are the variables not bound with $\mu$ ($x_1$, $x_2$, $y_2$, $y_3$, $y_4$ and $z_2$), and the corollas correspond to the underlined parameters ($a$, $b$ and $c$).
+The variables involved in edges of ${\EuScript T}$ ($x_3$, $y_1$, $x_4$ and $z_1$) can also be recovered from the list, as the variables bound with $\mu$.
+For example, in the first command we see that $y_1$ and $z_1$ are explicitly bound by $\mu$, while for $x_3$ and $x_4$ we could say that they are implicitly bound, given that they are replaced with a non-variable term. \end{example} In general, the set $\mu${\texttt{Comm}}$_{{\underline{\EuScript C}}}^{{\it nf}}$ describes decompositions of unrooted trees of the following kind: pick a corolla $a$ of a tree, and then proceed recursively so in all the connected components of the graph resulting from the removal of $a$ .
+(We provide in \S \ref{pru} an algorithmic computation of these connected components). \\ Amusingly, one can show that, if { \texttt{(MU1)}} gets oriented in the other way around, the normal forms of the resulting rewriting system will be in one-to-one correspondence with the combinators of Section \ref{s1}, and thus describe decompositions of unrooted trees of the following kind: pick an edge $e$ of the tree, and then proceed recursively so in the two connected components of the graph resulting from the removal of $e$.\\ These two extremes substantiate our informal explanation of the $\mu$-syntax as a mix of partial composition and simultaneous composition styles.